 To makeContentThe HTML content within the field can be normally parsed and rendered by the browser.
-We need to explicitly inform AnQiCMS that this content is carefully edited and confirmed to be safe, and it does not require escaping.
-At this point, it is necessary to use the template engine provided by AnQiCMS.safeFilter.
+We need to explicitly tell AnQiCMS that this content has been carefully edited and confirmed to be safe and does not require escaping.
+At this point, it is necessary to use the AnQiCMS template engine providedsafefilter.

-For example, in the template file of the document detail page (usually)archive/detail.htmlor a custom document template), you can call and display it like thisContentFields:
+For example, in the template file of the document detail page (usuallyarchive/detail.htmlor a custom document template), you can call and display it like thisContentField:

 <div class="article-content">